Frank-W-B/OR_tools_exploration/README.md

 The API is restricted to 100 pairs per request.
 The example has 16 addresses that can all be origins and destinations (and it includes the depot).
 That's 16x16=256 origin-destination pairs.
 So multiple requests are required.

 API restricted to my IP address (which causes problems sometimes.)
 Program and API is working.

+`cvrp walkthrough and program`
+Extends the VRP problem with demand to be picked up at each location and then delivered to depot at the end.
+Each vehicle has a maximum capacity of 15.

+The problem is to find an assignment of routes to vehicles that has the shortest total distance, and such that the total amount a vehicle is carrying never exceeds its capacity.